 The ACT/SAT scores of freshmen are used to determine entry-level courses for English composition, mathematics, and reading.
-Trevecca accepts a student's highest composite score but cannot combine scores from separate tests.
+Trevecca accepts a student's highest composite score for scholarship purposes and highest Math, English, and Reading scores for placement, but cannot combine scores from separate tests.
 Certain entering students will be required to take developmental studies courses based on their scores.

 A new student will be placed in an entry-level course based on the following:

 ||SAT (beginning March 2016 test date) Reading

 ||440 & below